Tax Increment Financing (TIF) Districts

 Pending TIF Requests

 The Village is currently reviewing a request for a development within the Downtown North TIF District.
-The property at 514 Hillgrove Avenue is being developed with a mixed-use building comprised of two commercial units on the first floor and 10 commercial units between floors two and four.
+The property at 514 Hillgrove Avenue is being developed with a mixed-use building comprised of two commercial units on the first floor and 10 residential units between floors two and four.
 Similar to the Foxford Station request, the applicant is requesting TIF funds for improvements within the Hillgrove Avenue right-of-way, utility upgrades, and other TIF eligible costs.
-The Village's Economic Development commission (EDC) will review the request and make a recommendation to the Village Board.
+The Village's Economic Development Commission (EDC) reviewed the request on July 31, 2023 (LINK) and made a recommendation (LINK) to the Village Board.
 The application and the recommendation of the EDC is then reviewed by the Village's Finance Committee.
-The application is then considered by the Village Board along with the recommendation of the EDC and the Finance Committee's discission.
+The application is then considered by the Village Board, along with the recommendation of the EDC and the Finance Committee's discussion.
 The Village Board will then make the final determination on the request.

 The Village is considering adopting a property improvement grant program to assist property owners and tenants in funding improvements to the existing building stock located within the downtown TIF Districts.
 Please click here [LINK] for more information.